My Prayer For 2018

 With gratitude and profound respect, I salute all the world leaders since the end of World War 2 who laboured wisely and diligently to prevent the occurrence of another world war which would have led to a nuclear holocaust.
 Leaders like John F. Kennedy, Ronald Reagan, Colin Powell and Mikhail Gorbachev.

 The atom bomb is lethal for shizzle.
-That's why I have listed it as one of the scientific marvels on the side bar of this website.
-Once you are through with reading this story, I advise you to go through the side-bar of this lovely website of mine, which I modified two days ago, to see the full list of scientific marvels together with other amazing facts and words of wisdom.
+That's why I have listed it as one of the scientific marvels on the side bar of this blog.
+Once you are through with reading this story, I advise you to go through this blog's side-bar, which I modified two days ago, to see the full list of scientific marvels together with other amazing facts and words of wisdom.

-I therefore thought to myself, "How about using the atom bomb to prevent such a catastrophe?"
+I therefore thought to myself as a wise man would think, "How about using the atom bomb to prevent such a catastrophe?"
 And from that question, I came up with what I call the Thuita Doctrine® which states as follows:

 The international community should team up to create seven extremely lethal atom bombs that should be rocketed to the international space station in readiness to dismantle into dust any massive celestial body that might be detected to be on its way to bombard the Earth.That Thuita Doctrine® could save the human civilization from the extinction that befell on dinosaurs which some scientists propound was caused by a huge meteorite that struck the Earth during the Mesozoic Era.
 So the atom bombs, which after World War 2 worried some world leaders that they could end the human civilization, could actually save it from extinction.
 See?